vjetten/openlisem/README.txt

 NOTE: The code since version 5.6 is compilable under linux Ubuntu

 version 5.5-5.7
-- Fixed all sediment MB errors, both simple and two phase flow (suspended and bedload)
+- Fixed all sediment MB errors, both simple and two phase flow (suspended and bedload) for 2D flow
 - Channel displayed as vector and culverts as white dots
 - colours close to QGIS palettes
-Probably still buggy: sediment classes and sediment material depth (under advanced sediment)
+Still buggy: 1D kinematic coupled to 2D flow for both water and sediment, and sediment classes

 version 5.5
 - Added subsurface stormdrains: kinematic wave on a subsurface LDD network (lddtile.map) with inlets,  diameter (pipe), mannings n, gradient